 Reddoch's guilt lay not in his failure to diagnose botulism specifically.
 His negligence lay in his rigid, lethal denial that the symptoms were real.
 Reddoch preferred instead to defame the patient's character – and this sealed his fate.

 In plain terms: You don't give a psychogenic diagnosis to a patient with severe nausea and vomiting when two other people who ate the same fish had the same gastric symptoms.
 Mary ate more fish than anyone and developed difficulty breathing and swallowing, red flags for organic neurologic disease.
 You don't label primary neurologic symptoms as ‘anxiety,’ then prescribe a tranquilizer which further erodes respiratory function.

 Dr. Reddoch showed a blatant and cavalier disregard for this patient's health and well-being.
 What were those insults again? — whining, dramatizing, anxiety, uptight, hyperventilating to impress an audience, and globus hystericus.
 When an MD uses such defamatory language it points to an underlying hatred of the patients that he treats.

-In all the legal venues, Dr. Allon Reddoch tried to block the expert witness Dr. Paul Assad, who testified to the standard of care expected in the Whitehorse region of Yukon Territory.
-Assad described “the protocols of dealing with a patient that are established when you're in second year medicine.
+In all legal venues, Dr. Allon Reddoch tried to block the expert witness Dr. Paul Assad, who testified to the standard of care expected in the Whitehorse region of Yukon Territory.
+Dr. Assad described “the protocols of dealing with a patient that are established when you're in second year medicine.
 Any family physician has to do these things every day.
 The practice in noting down a patient's history and examination, and observations on reassessment, should be the same in a small, medium or large hospital.”